 - The names, dates of birth (or age) and Social Security numbers (if known) of your former spouses or and the deceased worker's former spouses;

-- The dates of your marriages and, for marriages that have ended, how, when, and where they ended;
+- The dates and locations of your marriages, and for marriages that have ended, how, when, and where they ended;

 - The dates of the deceased worker's marriages and how, when, and where they ended;